Take your first step toward a career in PR. Discover what PR is, learn about the role of the PR practitioner and gain fundamental PR skills.

 It's right for you if you're a school or college leaver, changing career direction, or working in a PR support role

-You qualify for the CIPR Foundation Award if you have 5 GCSEs at Grade C or above (one of which must be in the English language).
+You qualify for the CIPR Foundation Award if you have 1 GCSE at Grade C (or Grade 5 ) in English language plus 4 other GCSEs at Grade C (or Grade 4), or equivalent Level 2 vocational qualifications.
 You may still be accepted without the necessary GCSEs or GCEs.
 This is at the discretion of the teaching centre on the basis of your professional experience (not necessarily in public relations).

 In addition, those whose first language is not English must be able to demonstrate proficiency in the language – spoken and written – to an International Language Testing System (IELTS) band score of 6.5 or equivalent.